 - In 71 B.C, the Roman Senate unanimously voted for an act allowing Termessos to be autonomous and constitute their own laws.

-- The inhabitants of Termessos call themselves the Solym people.
+- The inhabitants of Termessos called themselves the Solym people, descending from the Pamphylian Greeks.

-- Around 200 B.C, a severe earthquake hit the city leaving the aqueducts destroyed and the main water supply cut.
-Subsequently, the Solyms simply left the city.
+- A severe earthquake hit the city at a yet-undetermined date, destroying the aqueducts and cutting off the main water supply.
+Subsequently, the Solyms abandoned the city.

-Tips on visiting Termessos: You will need at least 3 hours to complete your visit and there are no shops nearby Termessos, so make sure you bring water and snacks!
+You will need at least two hours to complete your visit, and there are no shops near Termessos, so make sure you bring plenty of water and snacks.

-What to wear and bring: Wear comfortable shoes that are suitable for trekking.
 The steep path starting from the parking lot to the entrance of Termessos is challenging to climb.
-Proper shoes would make your climb less tiresome.
+Wearing comfortable shoes suitable for trekking would make your climb less tiresome and save you from painful blisters.

 Ancient City of Termessos Main Sites